 Bitcoin is meant to be an entirely anonymous platform, like the way cash works in the physical world.
-You are supposed to be able to buy and sell things on digital platforms without financial details and records being exchanged.
+You are supposed to be able to buy and sell things on digital platforms without financial details or records being exchanged.

 In reality, it doesn’t work that way for most people.
-For an average person, like myself, to buy and sell Bitcoin you almost have to use what is called a Bitcoin wallet.
+For the average person to buy and sell Bitcoin, they have to use what is called a "Bitcoin wallet."

 Purchase Bitcoin Electronically

-You can purchase Bitcoin directly through your Coinbase account in whatever fraction or whole amounts you choose.
-Coinbase charges a small bank transfer fee and a 1 percent fee on your purchase, so be sure to take that into consideration when you buy.
+Many wallets charge a small bank transfer fee and then another fee on your purchase, so be sure to take that into consideration when you buy.

 Buy Bitcoin Locally

-Buy Stuff Online With Bitcoin
+Shop Online and Pay With Bitcoin

-A limited number of retailers take Bitcoin in exchange for goods and services, but unlike its reputation, they are often regular, run-of-the-mill companies and not black market operations.
-Currently, some Shopify store owners (under a variety of brands) will take Bitcoin, as does Overstock.com and Newegg.
+A limited number of retailers take Bitcoin in exchange for goods and services, but unlike its reputation, they are often regular, run-of-the-mill companies, not black market operations.
+Currently, some Shopify store owners (under a variety of brands) take Bitcoin, as do Overstock.com and Newegg.
 There are others, as well, but it’s really a hit-or-miss scenario.
 If a store takes Bitcoin, you can use it just like a credit card to pay for products and services.

 The Bottom Line